dribnet/purvs/README.md

-I based my concept on vintage maps and charts that document the sun and moons movements.
+The final design for my clock is inspired by vintage charts that document the movements of the sun and the moon.

-I animated and designed the circles so that they would travel outwards with each passing millisecond, second, minute and hour.
+I used straight lines to imitate measurement tools and notches to keep track of the numbers.

-I plan to add more visual detail and the alarm mode, as well as rules and markers to give a numerical indication.
+I considered using actual numbers alongside the notches however i found that it cluttered the screen too much.

 ## PS1 MDDN 242 2017